Surgical repair of bladder exstrophy: Layden’s story

 “From day one, Dr. Canning showed compassion, knew what he was doing and had a plan for Layden,” she says.

-Layden and Dr. Canning Layden with Dr. Canning In 2013, Dr. Canning helped form the Multi-Institutional Bladder Exstrophy Consortium (MIBEC), which is comprised of expert pediatric urologists from CHOP, Boston Children's Hospital and Children's Hospital of Wisconsin.
+In 2013, Dr. Canning helped form the Multi-Institutional Bladder Exstrophy Consortium (MIBEC), which is comprised of expert pediatric urologists from CHOP, Boston Children's Hospital and Children's Hospital of Wisconsin.
 The goal of this multicenter team is to provide expert surgical care of babies born with bladder exstrophy.

 After evaluating Layden, Dr. Canning and the MIBEC team spoke with Prudensia about their plan for the bladder exstrophy repair.
-Layden’s surgical team would include pediatric urologists from MIBEC’s three-hospital team as well as CHOP orthopaedic surgeon, David Horn, MD.
+Layden’s surgical team would include pediatric urologists from MIBEC’s three-hospital team as well as CHOP orthopedic surgeon, David Horn, MD.
 They would move his bladder inside his body and close the abdomen and pelvic bones during the same operation.

 “I was happy with everything knowing that Layden was getting this special, extra level of care,” says Prudensia of MIBEC’s collaborative approach.